Rohitha Rajapaksa

-Rohitha Rajapaksa (born 15 June 1989) is a Sri Lankan and media personality.
-He is the youngest son of Sri Lanka's former President Mahinda Rajapaksa.
-He has two elder brothers – Namal and Yoshitha.
+Rohitha Rajapaksa (born 15 June 1989) is a Sri Lankan cricketer and media personality.
+He is the youngest son of former Sri Lankan President Mahinda Rajapaksa.
+He has two elder brothers, Namal and Yoshitha.

 He was a member of the Sri Lanka Navy Rugby team.

-He attended S Thomas college in Mt.Lavinia, and completed his bachelor's degree in engineering in Aeronautical Engineering.
-Later his Masters in Engineering in Space System Engineering from University of Southampton.
-He obtained a M.Phil. in Mathematical Optimization of Space Debris Mitigation and Strategy Analysis From the University of Colombo.
+He attended S Thomas college in Mt.Lavinia.

 He made his List A cricket debut on 27 October 2021, for Kalutara Town Club in the 2021–22 Major Clubs Limited Over Tournament.